ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

           - Has a "conformsTo" property with a value of  `{"@id": "https://w3id.org/ro/crate/1.2-DRAFT#ro-crate-dataset"}`

        NOTE: When processing RO-Crates of versions <= 1.1 conformance with the requirements in [Root Data Entity](./root-data-entity.html) is assumed.
 In RO-Crate version >= 1.2 conformance with these requirements needs to be explicitly stated, which allows for RO-Crate conventions to be used in non-packaging contexts.
-     - There are two types of _RO-Crate Package_:
+     - A _Valid RO-Crate Dataset_ may also be one two types of _RO-Crate Package_ :
        -  An _Attached  RO-Crate Package_ has the following constraints:
           - It is defined within a file-system-like service as a directory (known as the _RO-Crate Root_) with the RO-Crate Metadata Document saved in a file-like entity with a file name of `ro-crate-metadata.json`.
           - References to files and directories in the RO-Crate Metadata Document are present in the RO-Crate.